 “How do you feel about folding napkins”!
 When that woman told us of her own recent experience, every eyebrow in the Texas audience went towards the ceiling.

-e-IR: How can feminism engage with the gun wars- that is, debates between people who are for and against gun control, both on the domestic and international level?
+How can feminism engage with the gun wars – that is, debates between people who are for and against gun control, both on the domestic and international level?
 And how are feminism and femininity negotiated by women gun users and those opposed to gun use?

 My guess is that the person who posed this good question is thinking particularly about the recently increased intensity of gun politics in the center of American public discourse.
 But, really, the people who are smartest about the gendered politics of guns are those women who’ve worked in post-war settings, and ongoing armed conflict settings, strategizing about how to make effective gun collection at the end of wars.
 Women in Mali have been, from what I understand, amongst the most innovative in thinking about how to analyze and then how to put into practice more gender-smart gun collection policies.
 One of the things that they have said – this is in the international politics of what’s called small arms and light weapons – is that if you don’t think about the politics of masculinity – amongst teenage boys, amongst the men who run militias, what gives any man or any boy a sense of their own status, a sense of their own self-esteem, a sense of their own power in social relations – you’ll never effectively be able to get men to give up guns, or boys to give up guns.

-e-IR: How can feminism engage with female ex-combatants for whom guns meant visibility, gender power & autonomy?
+How can feminism engage with female ex-combatants for whom guns meant visibility, gender power, and autonomy?

 Cynthia Enloe talks about the books that inspired her on LSE’s Review of Books blog here.

 This interview was conducted by Alex Stark.
-Alex is Features Editor and a director of e-IR’s editorial board.
-She is currently studying for an MSc International Relations (Research) at the London School of Economics.
+Alex is a Director of E-IR’s editorial board.